“You’ve got to do the right things to keep the fire going inside of you”

 What would constitute a ‘perfect’ day for you?

-Probably write a good tune, having a few drinks with my friends, having sex, playing an amazing gig and hanging out with my mates and girlfriend afterwards – that’ll probably do the job.
+Probably write a good tune, having a few drinks with my friends, playing an amazing gig and hanging out with my mates and girlfriend afterwards – that’ll probably do the job.
 Or even things like sticking your favourite sitcom on or something.

 What are you listening to, reading and watching at the moment?